 Harringtons Grain Free Chicken & Potato is another viable option, given its high meat content (60% chicken and 26% dried potato).
 We were also impressed by the 90% meat content in the Forthglade 100% Natural wet dog food, although this is a complimentary meal, so will need to be supplemented.

 Just like larger dogs, small dogs have special nutritional needs.
 They burn more calories per pound than larger dogs, for instance, and of course, have smaller mouths which may make smaller kibble more comfortable for them to eat.

-Wellness Pet Best dog food makes food for both cats and dogs, and like many of the brands on this list, the company prioritizes using natural ingredients and doesn’t include filters on the ingredient list.
+Wellness Pet Food makes food for both cats and dogs, and like many of the brands on this list, the company prioritizes using natural ingredients and doesn’t include filters on the ingredient list.
 They offer many options both wet and dry for small and toy breed dogs.